 In 1993, I programmed synths and sampled guitar sounds for David Arnold’s production of “Play Dead” featuring Bjork on vocals.
 This became her first hit in the UK charts and charted in the Top 20 in every nation it entered!
 One Little Indian label boss Derek Birkett says that this track is “one of the best things Björk’s ever done” – see Wikipedia entry for more info.

-You can view the official video of this song on YouTube at:
+You can view a great ‘live’ performance of this song on YouTube at:

 In 1993 I also worked with Ryuichi Sakamoto on his film score for Bernardo Bertolucci’s film “Little Buddha” starring Keanu Reeves.
 My role here was to set up Ryuichi’s massive rig of equipment, assist with the MIDI programming, handle the clicks and MIDI cues on the orchestral sessions using Digital Performer, and offer consultancy for the Mac computer system.